NazimHAli/imgur-explorer/README.md

 ##### Refactoring the entire app in the [next-version branch](https://github.com/NazimHAli/react-image-gallery/tree/next-version).
 Replaced Webpack with vitejs and using vanilla styling, components instead of a component library.

-ReactJS + [imgur](https://imgur.com/) built with WebPack 5 in TypeScript.
+ReactJS + [imgur API](https://imgur.com/) built with WebPack 5 in TypeScript.
 Using a few components and styling from [material-ui](https://github.com/mui-org/material-ui) for the first iteration.

 ##### Mocked Data From API
 If you don't want to register and use the free imgur API, it will use mocked data/saved responses from the API.
 It's also useful for faster local development so you don't have to make new requests with every HMR update.